 "What's a phone?" she asked.

-How I came to write this novel will eventually be explained on the page about the Worlds of Shadow series as a whole; the series was always considered a single story split into three volumes.
+How I came to write this novel is explained on the page about the Worlds of Shadow series as a whole; the series was always considered a single story split into three volumes.

 Though actually, almost all of my original outline wound up in the first two volumes.
 This third one -- well, this part of the story was originally intended to be an epilogue, maybe a couple of thousand words.